OsaidAlhomedy/taskmaster/README.md

 14/11/2021 : added the authentication using AWS Cognito

 15/11/2021 : added the AWS S3 storage to my application in order to store data

+16/11/2021 : added the AWS push notification to the application

+17/11/2021 : added AWS pinpoint analytics and event recorders to the application

 ## Screenshots